rust-lang/rust/Design.md

 I believe that there is not in fact that much difference between the two approaches.
 Due to imperfect span information, under the AST approach, we sometimes are reduced to examining tokens or do some re-lexing of our own.
-Under the tokens approach you need to implement your own (much simpler) parser.
+Under the tokens approach, you need to implement your own (much simpler) parser.
 I believe that as the tool gets more sophisticated, you end up doing more at the token-level, or having an increasingly sophisticated parser, until at the limit you have the same tool.